otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 In the Project assessment, you will be required to design and implement a REST API that has a database and backend.

+> Note: The design document you will create in the Project assessment will not be as detailed as the design document you will create in this class.

 Firstly, you need to decide on a topic for your REST API.
 The topic should be something you are interested in and passionate about.
 Previously, learners have either used their database design in ID502001: Studio 1 or frontend application in ID512001: Fundamentals of Web Development.

 The system design document should include the following, but not limited to: